 Central Bank of India

 The Central Bank of India was established during 1911, by Sir Sorabji Pochkhanawala.
+By 1918, the bank established a branch in Hyderabad.
 The bank has a network of 4715 branches and 5319 ATM's spread across the country.
+The bank was instrumental in creating the first Indian exchange bank known as the Central Exchange Bank of India during 1936 which started its operations in London city.
 The bank is considered to be the first commercial Indian Bank which was completely possessed and handled by Indians.
 The bank has many satellite offices which are spread across the length and breadth of the country.

 Central Bank of India's headquarters is situated in Nariman Point, Mumbai.